 You’re spoilt for choice in terms of Mediterranean cruise lines.
 Most cruise lines offer Mediterranean cruises, including Fred.
 Olsen, Cunard, Saga, P&O, Viking Cruises, Oceania Cruises and Carnival Cruise Lines.
 Increasingly, Mediterranean cruises are attracting larger ships.
 If you’re looking for a large ship, floating hotel experience, the Royal Caribbean’s Harmony Of The Seas hosts 6,000 passengers, while the Holland America’s Line Koningsdam has room for over 2,600 passengers.

 Western Mediterranean cruises – worth knowing

-While large ships offer a hotel experience, cheaper cabins and an itinerary that take in the major cities – ideal for those new to cruising – they do have limited port access.
+While large ships offer a hotel experience, cheaper cabins and an itinerary that takes in the major cities – ideal for those new to cruising – they do have limited port access.
 For the widest range of ports, look for cruise ships that host few than 1,500 passengers.

 As with all Mediterranean travel, summer is hot.
 Use plenty of sunscreen, wear a hat and limit exposure to the sun between 12noon and 3pm.
 The sea breeze can be deceiving and it’s possible to burn quickly.
-When on shore, take bottled water.
+When onshore, take bottled water.
 It’s also worth thinking about tacking on a few extra days in the departure or last port city to soak up the local atmosphere.

 Eastern Mediterranean cruises – how to choose